Here are some frequently asked questions

-The Facebook page for Bend Whitewater Park has a wave report from the wave shaper that is updated frequently.
+In addition, the Facebook page for Bend Whitewater Park has regular wave reports from the wave shaper.
 This is the best source for information about the whitewater channel for experts and should be consulted before heading to the park.

-What is being done to improve safety in the whitewater channel?
+What was done to improve safety in the whitewater channel?

-- Improve performance of Kricket’s and Green waves
+- Improved performance of Kricket’s and Green waves

-- Reduce safety hazards identified in the whitewater channel
+- Reduced safety hazards identified in the whitewater channel

 What safety inspections were conducted prior to opening the Bend Whitewater Park?

 Several regulatory entities were involved in the planning, design, construction and testing phases of the project.
 It has also been evaluated multiple times by swift water rescue teams.
-But the most important evaluation right now is by users who are experiencing difficulties.
+In addition, the District received very important evaluations by users who were experiencing difficulties this past year.